saltrafael/btcpayserver-doc/docs/Development/Plugins.md

 ### Actions and Filters

-In addtion to the extention points which hook into the UI, you can also use the following hooks to modify and extend behaviour:
+In addition to the extention points which hook into the UI, you can also use the following hooks to modify and extend behaviour:

 - [Action](https://github.com/btcpayserver/btcpayserver/blob/master/BTCPayServer.Abstractions/Contracts/IPluginHookAction.cs): Extend the core functionality
 - [Filters](https://github.com/btcpayserver/btcpayserver/blob/master/BTCPayServer.Abstractions/Contracts/IPluginHookFilter.cs): Do something and also return data